itsrohitpathak/Voice-controlled-LED/README.md

 # Voice-controlled-LED

 Voice control automation offers intuitive and convenient interaction with IoT devices.
-This project focuses on designing a voice-controlled automation system for IoT devices, enabling users to control a light bulb wirelessly through simple voice commands.
+This project focuses on designing a voice-controlled automation system for IoT devices, enabling users to control an LED light wirelessly through simple voice commands.

 ## Introduction:
 In the era of IoT, voice control automation emerges as a user-friendly interface leveraging natural language processing and voice recognition technologies.
 This project aims to enhance convenience, accessibility, and efficiency in interacting with connected devices.